 What rules apply to the monitoring of employees in the workplace?

-There are no specific restrictions on employee monitoring in the BVI.
-It is recommended that employers draft and communicate a written monitoring policy to affected employees explaining the purposes of the monitoring, and the kinds of personal data being collected.
-Other methods (less intrusive on privacy) should also be considered where possible.
+There are no specific restrictions on employee monitoring under the DPL.
+Best practice would be for the employer to carry out a privacy impact assessment and evaluate less intrusive approaches to achieving the monitoring objectives.
+Employers should draft and communicate a written monitoring policy to affected employees explaining the purposes of the monitoring, and the types of personal data being collected.

 Can telephone calls be recorded?